18F/handbook/docs/policies/travel/travel-guide-3-approval.md

 **Bill your travel to the right organization.**

-In order for travel to be billed to the right account, you need to enter an accounting code for all of the types of travel that you do at 18F.
+In order for travel to be billed to the right account, you need to enter an accounting code for all of the types of travel that you do at CivicActions.

 #### 1. Verify your accounting codes
 Click on the **Accounting** tab of your authorization. [_Having Trouble?_](#having-trouble)

-_Most 18F staff should have 2 accounting codes* here: one billable and one non-billable representing their line of business at 18F (i.e. Client Services, C3CO etc.)._
+_Most CivicActions staff should have 2 accounting codes* here: one billable and one non-billable representing their line of business at CivicActions (i.e. Client Services, C3CO etc.)._

 Accounting codes have a number of fields, but there are really only three components that interest us here:

 * **BBFY (Fiscal Year):** Fiscal Year in which travel will occur. i.e. all travel starting between Oct.
 1st, 2015 and Sept.
 30th, 2016 will be 2016

-* **Organization Codes:** Line of business at 18F i.e. Consulting, Client Services, etc.
+* **Organization Codes:** Line of business at CivicActions i.e. Consulting, Client Services, etc.

 * **Activity Codes:** Billable v.
 Non-Billable activity